schachtelman/datascience-finalproject/README.md

 * Which beer is the most disliked one?
 * How did the reviews change over the 10 year period of the dataset?
 * How do the ratings change with the alcohol content?
+* Which brewery produces the strongest beers?
+* Which brewery produces the best / worst beers?